Research & Development

 There are many examples of our forward-looking product solutions.
 The development of the S-Monovette® enabled a revolution in blood collection.
 The innovative system combines two techniques in one product.
 As required, the user can select either the so-called aspiration or the vacuum technique – flexible, safe and patient friendly.

 The safe handling of the smallest volumes of samples in the laboratory has also been increased through the invention of the Micro Tubes with screw cap.

 Promotion of science

-We also engage in new ideas beyond our own development work.
+We continuously engage in new ideas beyond our own development work.
 Among other things, we support ground-breaking methodological and analytical methods which generate new findings in life sciences and medicine.
-This support is based on a long tradition at Sarstedt, the foundations of which were laid in 1986 when the Sarstedt Research Prize was awarded for the first time.
-In the years that followed, this prize endowed with DM 50,000 was awarded six times to international scientists.
+For us, this support is based on a long tradition, the foundations of which were laid as early as 1986 when the SARSTEDT Research Prize was awarded for the first time.
+In the years that followed, this prize for DM 50,000 was awarded six times to international scientists.

 Winners of the Research Prize for Biochemical Analysis 2008–2017

 Prof. Dr. E. Charpentier, Germany, awarded for his achievements in the field of molecular genetics.
 Learn more